In situ subwavelength microscopy of ultracold atoms using dressed excited states: Method

 \section{Method}

 The method is depicted on Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}.
-It consists in a spatially dependent incoherent transfer of atomic populations between hyperfine ground states $\ket{1}$ and $\ket{2}$ via their common coupling to a dressed excited state $\ket{2'}$.
-The energy of $\ket{2'}$ is spatially modulated such that an homogeneous repumper excitation is only locally resonant and the population transfer occurs on scales which are not limited by diffraction.
+It consists in a spatially-dependent incoherent transfer of atomic populations between the hyperfine ground states $\ket{1}$ and $\ket{2}$ via their common coupling to a dressed excited state $\ket{2'}$.
+The energy of $\ket{2'}$ is spatially modulated such that a homogeneous repumper excitation is only locally resonant and the population transfer occurs on scales that are not limited by diffraction.
 After removing the dressing field, the population transferred in $\ket{2}$ is imaged on a cycling transition from $\ket{2}$ to $\ket{3'}$.

-Experimentally, as shown on Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}b, a 1529 nm laser lattice intensity profile drives the transition between the two excited states $5^2P_{3/2}$ and $4^2D_{5/2}$ of $^{87}$Rb, resulting in a spatially-dependent light shift for the excited state $\ket{2'}$ (Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}a).
-The lattice has a wave-vector $k_{1529}={2\pi}/{i_{1529}}$, an interfringe of $i_{1529}$, and a total amplitude of $U_{\text{5P,0}}$ which is given by the maximum of the 1529 nm intensity profile $I_{1529}$.
+Experimentally, as shown on Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}a, a 1529 nm laser lattice intensity profile drives the transition between the two excited states $5^2P_{3/2}$ and $4^2D_{5/2}$ of $^{87}$Rb, resulting in a spatially-dependent light shift for the excited state $\ket{2'}$ (Fig. \ref{fig:3levelAtomDiagram_5levelAtomDiagram}b).
+The excited state potential is therefore given by:

+where $k_{1529}={2\pi}/{i_{1529}}$ is the lattice wave vector, $i_{1529}$ is the lattice period, and $U_{\text{5P,0}}$ the total amplitude which is given by the maximum of the 1529 nm laser intensity profile $I_{1529}$.
 This amplitude is computed from the diagonalization of the standard electric-dipole and hyperfine Hamiltonians as detailed in Appendix \ref{sec:light_shifts}.
 We restrict our model to the linear light shift regime where the amplitude is proportional to the intensity.
-The excited state potential is therefore given by:

-The detuning of the 780 nm laser with respect to the bare hyperfine state and the spatially-dependent saturation parameter are:
+The spatially-dependent detuning of the 780 nm laser with respect to the bare hyperfine states is: